 The Delinquency Buckets section displays four columns:

 - Delinquency Bucket - This column displays each delinquency bucket (i.e. missed payment) on an account.
-Bucket 1 represents the first missed payment, Bucket 2 represents the second missed payment, Bucket 3 the third and so on.
+Bucket 1 represents the most recent missed payment, Bucket 2 represents the second most recent missed payment, Bucket 3 the third and so on.

 - Date - This column displays the date of the delinquency bucket.

 - Amount Due - This column displays the total remaining amount due for each bucket.